Manhattan Project: Los Alamos

-Because it was secret, Los Alamos was referred to as "Site Y" or "the Hill".
-Birth certificates of babies born in Los Alamos during the war listed their place of birth as PO Box 1663 in Santa Fe.
-Initially Los Alamos was to have been a military laboratory with Oppenheimer and other researchers commissioned into the Army.
-Oppenheimer went so far as to order himself a lieutenant colonel's uniform, but two key physicists, Robert Bacher and Isidor Rabi, balked at the idea.
-Conant, Groves and Oppenheimer then devised a compromise whereby the laboratory was operated by the University of California under contract to the War Department.
+During the war, Los Alamos was referred to as "Site Y" or "the Hill".
+Initially it was to have been a military laboratory with Oppenheimer and other researchers commissioned into the Army, but Robert Bacher and Isidor Rabi balked at the idea and convinced Oppenheimer that other scientists would object.
+Conant, Groves, and Oppenheimer then devised a compromise whereby the laboratory was operated by the University of California under contract to the War Department.
+Dorothy McKibbin ran the branch office in Santa Fe, where she met new arrivals and issue them with passes.

 Chicago

-An Army-OSRD council on 25 June 1942 decided to build a pilot plant for plutonium production in Red Gate Woods southwest of Chicago.
-In July, Nichols arranged for a lease of 1025 acre from the Cook County Forest Preserve District, and Captain James F. Grafton (1908-1969) was appointed Chicago area engineer.
-It soon became apparent that the scale of operations was too great for the area, and it was decided to build the plant at Oak Ridge, and keep a research and testing facility in Chicago.
+An Army-OSRD council on 25 June 1942 decided to build a pilot plant for plutonium production in the Argonne Forest preserve, southwest of Chicago.
+This was designated Site A. In July, Nichols arranged for a lease of 1025 acre from the Cook County Forest Preserve District, and Captain James F. Grafton was appointed Chicago area engineer.
+It soon became apparent that the scale of operations was too great for the area, and it was decided to build the pilot plant at Oak Ridge and keep a research and testing facility in Chicago.

-Delays in establishing the plant in Red Gate Woods led Compton to authorize the Metallurgical Laboratory to construct the first nuclear reactor beneath the bleachers of Stagg Field at the University of Chicago.
-The reactor required an enormous amount of graphite blocks and uranium pellets.
-At the time, there was a limited source of pure uranium.
-Frank Spedding of Iowa State University was able to produce only two short tons of pure uranium.
-Additional three short tons of uranium metal was supplied by Westinghouse Lamp Plant which was produced in a rush with makeshift process.
+Delays in establishing the plant at Site A led Arthur Compton to authorize the Metallurgical Laboratory to construct the first nuclear reactor beneath the bleachers of Stagg Field at the University of Chicago.
+The reactor required an enormous amount of highly purified graphite blocks and uranium in both metallic and powdered oxide forms.
+At the time, there was a limited source of pure uranium metal; Frank Spedding of Iowa State University was able to produce only two short tons.
+Three short tons was supplied by Westinghouse Lamp Plant, produced in a rush with makeshift process.
 A large square balloon was constructed by Goodyear Tire to encase the reactor.

 On 2 December 1942, a team led by Enrico Fermi initiated the first artificial self-sustaining nuclear chain reaction in an experimental reactor known as Chicago Pile-1.
 The point at which a reaction becomes self-sustaining became known as "going critical".
 Compton reported the success to Conant in Washington, D.C., by a coded phone call, saying, "The Italian navigator [Fermi] has just landed in the new world."